The Disciplinary Procedures of the Executive Committee of Yale College

 - The student’s residential college dean will ordinarily serve as their adviser.
 The student may select an alternative adviser in situations where the college dean is unavailable, or the student feels another adviser would be more appropriate.
 That adviser may be the residential college head, another residential college dean, a college adviser, a Yale College faculty member, a Yale College administrator, a coach, or any other faculty or staff member of the University who is not a member of the Executive Committee or the Office of the University General Counsel.
 Should a student find themselves unable to identify an appropriate adviser, the secretary of the Executive Committee shall assist the student and provide recommendations.

-- In the case of an allegation of physical assault or other possible infractions, a residential college head or dean shall not serve as adviser to a student in his or her college in a case involving a report made by another student in the same college.
+- In the case of an allegation of physical assault or other possible infractions, a residential college head or dean shall not serve as adviser to a student in their college in a case involving a report made by another student in the same college.

 - The student shall notify the secretary of the Executive Committee as soon as they have chosen an adviser.